Indigenous Education Resources

 - The Dreaming

 Aboriginal Nations Australia.
-‘An award winning animation series recommended by educational institutions throughout Australia and widely used as a teaching resource for across the curriculum studies in schools and learning institutions in each State & Territory for Years 1-10’.
+‘An award winning animation series recommended by educational institutions throughout Australia and widely used as a teaching resource for across the curriculum studies in schools and learning institutions in each State/Territory for Years 1-10’.
+78 Animated films; 81 accompanying Documentaries; Teacher Guides; Sample episode available to view.

-‘A unique and innovative series of learn-to-read books with complementary resources, developed for Australian Indigenous learners to make literacy learning relevant, meaningful, engaging and fun’.
+‘Unique and innovative series of learn-to-read books with supplementary resources.
+Developed with the support of traditional Elders, they make learning for Australian Indigenous learners relevant, meaningful, engaging and fun’.

 - Australian Aboriginal Culture